 Explores major programmatic areas of church-based youth ministry, including discipleship, service projects, retreats, and leadership training.
 Introduces program planning skills and evaluation of programmatic resources for theological integrity and practical use.
 Prerequisites: CYFS 210; CYFS 320 or concurrent.

 Explores the historical, cultural, and theological development of Confirmation instruction and develops skills for creating and evaluating current practices in congregational Christian education.

 CYFS 338 Young Adult Ministry

 Explores the theological, developmental, and cultural dimensions of emerging adulthood to understand the church’s mission in engaging young adults through effective ministry practices.
-Includes on-site observations and participation in worship services designed for young adults.
+Includes on-site observations of programs designed for young adults.